 Closure of temporary facility

-Construction of the Gatton Heavy Vehicle Decoupling Facility will be complete in March 2021.
-At this time the temporary Gatton Road Train Transfer Facility will cease operation as a decoupling site and revert to a heavy vehicle interception site.
+The temporary Gatton Road Train Transfer Facility will be reverted to a heavy vehicle interception site.
 The decoupling facility at Nass Road, Charlton will continue to operate as usual.